wessman/defer.js/README.markdown

 One of the hazards in asynchronous script loading is creating a race condition.
 What if your code runs before the library it depends on?
 An error, and a broken page.

-As long as your predicate logic is sound, you'll never run afoul of an async-based race condition.
+As long as your predicate logic is sound, you'll never again run afoul of an async-based race condition.

 ## Compatibility? ##